Mimes-Pes/MimesSubnauticaMods/README.md

 [Extra Tabs v0.1.0](https://github.com/Mimes-Pes/MimesSubnauticaMods/blob/main/ExtraTabs-0.1.0.zip "Download")

 This mod is more of a mod for my personal use rather than a mod to be used by many players.
-It is included here in case some find it useful.
+It is included here in case some finds it useful.
 I felt a need to organise menus in Fabricator and Workbench to be more manageable and easier to view and use.
 I play Subnautica with 145 mods which made these menus very hard to use.
 This mod requires CustomCrasft2SML mod.

 To use this mod, one needs to do the following: